isomerpages/edb-pix/_build-your-team/Build your first team/Apply for work visas for key employees.md

 All foreigners who intend to work in Singapore must have a valid work pass (commonly known as a work visa) before they start work.

+* If you are an employer, you may apply for the [Employment Pass and S Pass](#Employment-Pass-and-S-Pass) for your foreign employees.
+* If you are a working professional or entrepreneur, you may apply for a relevant personalised work pass.

+## Employment Pass and S Pass
 This table  provides an overview of the work visas your employees could apply for in order to have the right to work in Singapore:

 <table>